vercel/nsfw/README.md

 ---

-This project is **not maintained**, other than the fact that it is irregularly synced with the original.
+This project is **not maintained**, other than the fact that it is kept in sync with the original.